 About Vis Island

-Whether traveling by boat or car the journey through the Southern Dalmatian Coast is spectacular.
-Vis Island is a bit different as it was not open to tourism until quite recently, consequently it is a quieter and less developed location.
-Vis has mild winters and cool summers with the Mistral which makes the island one of the best climates in Croatia, which in turn favours the development of rich and lush Mediterranean vegetation, palm trees, carob, lemon and vine.
-Vis possesses an important place in Croatian culture and history.
-Here you can see historical remains of Roman and Greek inheritance as well as renaissance and baroque monuments.
-Outside of Vis town we recommend a visit to the thriving fishing town of Komiža.
+Whether travelling by boat or car the journey along the southern Dalmatian coast is spectacular.
+Vis island is a bit different as it was not open to tourism until quite recently, so it's a quieter, less developed location.
+Vis has mild winters and cool summers with the Mistral which makes the island one of the best climates in Croatia, which in turn favours the development of rich and lush Mediterranean vegetation: palm trees, carob and lemon trees and vines.
+Vis has an important place in Croatian culture and history - here you can see Roman and Greek remains as well as renaissance and baroque monuments.
+Outside Vis town we recommend a visit to the thriving fishing town of Komiža.
 The Fishing Museum in the old citadel is an interesting reminder of long-forgotten fishing skills.

 The town of Vis is connected by regular ferry and hydrofoil lines to the island of Hvar, Split and in the summer months with Ancona and Pescara on the Italian coast.
-Travelling by hydrofoil ship from Split to Vis takes 1h and 15 minutes, a ferry from Split to Vis 2h and 15 min.
+Travelling by hydrofoil ship from Split to Vis takes 1 hour, 15 minutes, and the ferry from Split to Vis takes 2 hours and 15 minutes.

-The Town of Vis: - the town of Vis emerged around 397 BC when the mighty Greek ruler Dionysius the Great built an urban settlement with democratic rule and its own money under the name Issa, to which the remains of the Greek graveyard bear witness.
+The Town of Vis: the town of Vis emerged around 397 BC when the mighty Greek ruler Dionysius the Great built an urban settlement with democratic rule and its own money under the name Issa, the Greek graveyard here testifies to that.
 Along with the Greeks, the Romans also had an important role in the development of the town and their building prowess is best witnessed by the Roman spas and amphitheatre.
-Vis reached its flourish in the period of the Venetian Republic; around St George's harbour emerged two urban centres, Kut and Luka, from which developed contemporary Vis.
+Vis reached its pinnacle at the time of the Venetian Republic; around St George's harbour two urban centres emerged: Kut and Luka, from which developed contemporary Vis.